hashicorp/terraform/website/docs/configuration/interpolation.html.md

   * `uuid()` - Returns a random UUID string.
 This string will change with every invocation of the function, so in order to prevent diffs on every plan & apply, it must be used with the [`ignore_changes`](/docs/configuration/resources.html#ignore-changes) lifecycle attribute.

+  * `uuidv5(string, string)` - Returns a UUID V5 string representation of the value in the specified namespace.
+Supported namespaces are "dns", "url", "oid" and "x500".
+Example: `uuidv5("dns", "www.terraform.io")`

   * `values(map)` - Returns a list of the map values, in the order of the keys returned by the `keys` function.
 This function only works on flat maps and will return an error for maps that include nested lists or maps.